Valuing a Masonry Contracting Business

 Key Success Factors

 Peak Business Valuation, business appraiser, values masonry businesses on the regular.
 Below are some success factors that increase the value of a masonry business and distinguish you from competitors.
 For more ideas see Value Drivers for a Masonry Business.

 Low Owner Dependency

 First, a valuation expert will consider the level of owner dependency.
 Low owner dependency will increase the value of your business significantly.
 Having a business run smoothly without complete reliance on one person is important to a highly valued business.
 For many masonry businesses, the owner is the main employee.
-If he doesn’t have trained professionals to work alongside him, the business can’t grow.
+If they don’t have trained professionals to work alongside them, the business can’t grow.
 Hence, taking steps to reduce owner dependence makes your business more transferable.
 The less dependent the business is on its owner the more sellable it becomes.
 For more information see Reducing Owner Dependency.

 Employee Workforce and Training

 Next, an essential piece to a masonry business is trained, qualified individuals.
 A business cannot grow if it is relying on one or two people.
 It needs qualified professionals who can do the jobs required.
 Masonry businesses tend to be family operated.
 Oftentimes, the business is passed down to a family member.
 This can make it hard to grow the business past the family members.
 For a masonry contractor to successfully sell their business, they need trained employees who can do the hard work required in this field.

 Last, one of the best ways to increase the value of a masonry business is through recurring revenue.
 This can be done in several ways but one of the best ways is to partner with building companies that need your expertise.
 Housing developments require consistent labor and masonry work.
 As the residential market has risen to 3.7% annual growth, masonry is in higher demand.
 Focusing on building recurring revenue will increase the value of your masonry contracting business.
 For more ideas see, Increasing Your Value Through Recurring Revenue.